 After surgery, there can be several sensations that may be expected.
 It may also be expected that along with skin, muscle, and fascia, nerves may be disturbed during the surgical procedure.
 A sensation of sharp pain, tingling, and/or heat may be indicative of disruptions to nerve tissue.

-In general, ice can be used as a therapeutic intervention that can allow for swelling and inflammation reduction, however, can irritate sensitive nerve tissue if not applied appropriately.
-Generally, it is recommended that ice be applied for 15-20 minutes with use of small barrier such as a pillow case, or towel in order to avoid further irritation.
+In general, ice can be used as a therapeutic intervention that can allow for swelling and inflammation reduction.
+However, it can irritate sensitive nerve tissue if not applied appropriately.
+In general, apply ice for 15-20 minutes with use of small barrier such as a pillow case, or towel.
+This will avoid further irritation.
 If symptoms do not decrease, or change in any manner, it may be helpful to consult the surgeon to discuss symptoms and determine if they are to be expected as part of the normal healing process after surgery.
 In the meantime, it may be beneficial to schedule an evaluation with a physical therapist for post-operative rehabilitation, if cleared by the surgeon.
 Physical therapists will provide specific treatments, often including manual therapy, formal education, and exercise tailored to help address the tissue at fault.